hwchang1201/bayes.eqvar/README.md

 # Order-based Structure Learning without Score Equivalence

-This repository provides an implementation of the paper and demonstrates the reproducibility for the three experiment types in the paper.
+This repository provides an implementation of the paper and demonstrates the reproducibility for the seven experiment types in the paper.

 # Quick start

-## 1. experiment_type == "among" (Table 1, Table 2 and Table 3)
+## 1. experiment_type == "among" (Table 1, Table 4 and Table 5)

 The experiment is to compare the performance of our method ("ORDER") with that of other competing methods ("TD", "LISTEN", "GDS").
 The output is log files of performance table.
 An example of the bash code is below.